List of video game genres: Board game or card game

 Many popular board games and card games have computer versions.
 AI opponents can help improve one's skill at traditional games.
 Chess, Checkers, Othello (also known as Reversi), and Backgammon have world class computer programs.
 Mahjong and related games are immensely popular in China and Japan.
 Go is popular in East Asia, though it is notoriously difficult to program a computer to play Go well.

-Parental Sim

-In a Parental Sim the player is put into a position of parental authority over one or multiple NPCs, often with the goal of fostering said NPCs growth and development either in the pursuit of the game's directive or simply for the pursuit of the NPCs own happiness and fulfillment.
-This style of game is usually a single gamemode adjacent to a larger game with different genres.
-Examples of this type of genre can be found in the game Plants vs Zombies or in the Sonic Adventure game series.

 Casino game

 There are three general categories of casino games: gaming machines, table games, and random number games.
 Gaming machines, such as the slot machine and pachinko, are usually played by one player at a time and do not require the involvement of players to play.
 Tables games, such as blackjack or craps, involve one or more players who are competing against the house, the casino itself, rather than each other.
 Random number games may be played at a table or through the purchase of paper tickets or cards, such as keno or bingo.